yu45020/Waifu2x/Readme.md

 * Add [CARN Model (Fast, Accurate, and Lightweight Super-Resolution with Cascading Residual Network)](https://github.com/nmhkahn/CARN-pytorch).
 Model Codes are adapted from the authors's [github repo](https://github.com/nmhkahn/CARN-pytorch).
 I add [Spatial Channel Squeeze Excitation](https://arxiv.org/abs/1709.01507) and swap all 1x1 convolution with 3x3 standard convolutions.
 The model is trained in fp 16 with Nvidia's [apex](https://github.com/NVIDIA/apex).
 Details and plots on model variant can be found in [docs/CARN](./docs/CARN)

-## Demos
-Examples can be found in the "example" folder, but they may require users to tweak some lines to load image.
-This project is under development, so it might not be user-friendly.

  ## Image Processing